reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 ### func errBudgetAllowedDownTime (sl ServiceLevel) string

-errBudgetAllowedDownTime takes a Service Level object as a single argument and returns a string with the Allowed downtime for the Service Level.
+errBudgetAllowedDownTime takes a Service Level object as a single argument and returns a string with the allowed downtime for the Service Level.

-The Allowed downtime is calculated from the Error Budget and the Observation Window for the Service Level.
+The allowed downtime is calculated from the Error Budget and the Observation Window for the Service Level.

 ### func errBudgetConsumed (sl ServiceLevel) string